18 Amazing THings to do in Bulgaria

 Lined with upmarket boutiques, charming shops, cute open-air cafes, quaint restaurants and lively bars, Vitosha Boulevard is the fanciest street in Sofia.

-It’s quite touristy, especially in the evenings with chairs and tables lining the streets but there’s a vibrant buzz in their air that’s worth experiencing.
+It’s quite touristy, especially in the evenings with chairs and tables lining the streets but there’s a vibrant buzz in the air that’s worth experiencing.

 The boulevard also has a dramatic backdrop of Vitosha Mountain so if nothing else here inspires you, come for a look at that!

-Just outside of Plovdiv, is the country’s second-largest monastery and one of the most interesting things to do in Bulgaria.
+Just outside of Plovdiv, is Bulgaria’s second-largest monastery and one of the most interesting things to do in Bulgaria.

 Founded in 1083, it’s one of the oldest monasteries in the Balkan Peninsula and famed for combining three cultures – Byzantine, Bulgarian and Georgian.

-Immersed in nature, the monastery has a spectacular setting in the Rhodope Mountains!
+Immersed in nature, the monastery has a spectacular setting in the Rhodope Mountains.
+It truly is one of the most beautiful places in Bulgaria.

-There are various murals and icons on display that have been beautifully preserved.
+Various murals and icons are on display that have been beautifully preserved.
 Its most treasured item is the miraculous Virgin Mary icon given to them by two Georgian travellers.

 The courtyard is a favourite gathering place for pilgrims with its impressive trees and serene setting.